 In the next few pages, we'll be exploring some of the projects you can use as a starting point to student choice."

 Spencer, John and Juliani, A.J., "The Starting Point for Empowering Your Students (Chapter 12 of Empower: What Happens When Students Own Their Learning)" (2017).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 251.